Frequently Asked Questions

 To give yourself the best chance at receiving the help you’re requesting as quickly as possible, try to be very clear and succinct about what you need the money for and why when completing the Request for Help form.
 Smaller requests are also more likely to be granted more quickly.

 Q: Can I make more than one Request for Help at once?

 A: You’re welcome to make 2 requests at once if you would like.
-Once you have had 2 Requests for Help granted, we ask that you give back 1/3 of the total value you’ve received to other folks in need in the Seeds community before making a 3rd request.
-For example, if the total gift you’ve received from Seeds is $300 via your first two Requests for Help, we ask that you give back $100 before making a third request.
+Once you have had 2 Requests for Help granted, we ask that you give forward 1/3 of the total value you’ve received to other folks in need in the Seeds community before making a 3rd request.
+For example, if the total gift you’ve received from Seeds is $300 via your first two Requests for Help, we ask that you give forward $100 before making a third request.
 You’re also very welcome to give to others while your first 2 Requests for Help are as-yet unfulfilled, if your financial situation permits.

 Structuring Seeds gifts in this way is inspired by what our founder, Rachel, has seen work extremely well at Vipassana meditation courses, which are volunteer-run.
 After a meditator has sat 2 of the free courses, she’s typically asked to volunteer at one before sitting again, to help sustain the community.